Wednesday, April 8, 2020

 Embed from Getty Images

 The new Prince and Princess Louis Ferdinand of Prussia arrived in New York City on May 26, having sailed on the SS Bremen.
-In an interview in the ship’s Ritz-Carlton restaurant, the newlyweds said that their marriage was a “love match.”
+In an interview in the ship’s Ritz-Carlton restaurant, the newlyweds said their marriage was a “love match.”
 Although their touring plans remained tentative, they hoped to visit the American historian Poultney Bigelow, at his home in Malden on Hudson, New York.
 Bigelow was an old friend of the Kaiser’s and had recently returned home from his annual visit to Doorn.
-Lulu and Kira had also been invited to Hyde Park to visit President Franklin Delano Roosevelt’s mother, Sarah.
+Lulu and Kira were invited to Hyde Park to visit President Franklin Delano Roosevelt’s mother, Sarah.
 The President was expected to also join them at Hyde Park.

-The couple was traveling in the Far East when they learned that Kira’s father, Grand Duke Kirill died in Paris on October 16.
-He was 62-years-old and had suffered from arteriosclerosis.
+They were in the Far East when they learned that Kira’s father, Grand Duke Kirill died in Paris on October 16.
+He was 62 years old and had suffered from arteriosclerosis.
 Kira’s younger brother, Wladimir, was now the de jure Russian emperor, and head of the House of Romanov.
+Louis Ferdinand and Kira could not return to Paris to attend Kirill's funera.

-Kira and Louis Ferdinand moved into a new home in one of Berlin’s leafy suburbs, Grünewald, where Henry Ford’s wedding present, a blue Ford Cabriolet, was waiting for them.
+Kira and Louis Ferdinand moved into a new home in one of Berlin’s leafy suburbs, Grünewald, where Henry Ford’s wedding present, a blue Ford Cabriolet, was parked outside.
 It was difficult to maintain normality as the possibility of war drew even closer.
 “Kira applied all her art of interior decorating to make it [the house] even more gemütlich ...
 Kira, who love music no less than I do, thoroughly approved of my bachelor habit of inviting musicians,” Louis Ferdinand wrote in his memoirs, Rebel Prince.

 After the christening, Kira and Louis Ferdinand drove to Doorn so that the Kaiser could meet the baby.
-Kira stayed with Wilhelm II, who doted on her and on his first great-grandson while Louis Ferdinand did his air service near Hanover.
+Kira stayed with Wilhelm II, who doted on her and his first great-grandson while Louis Ferdinand did his air service near Hanover.

 Kira gave birth to a second son on Good Friday, March 22, 1940.
 They wanted to name their son Michael, but the Kaiser intervened.
 The new baby had been born on Wilhelm I’s birthday, and as the Kaiser had greatly admired his grandfather, he insisted that the boy be named Wilhelm Heinrich.